aeszyman/capstone/syllabus.md

 **April 18**

-Final Touches on the entire thesis.
+Final Touches on the Entire Thesis.

 **April 25**